-The project digitalTPC aims at the comprehensive and holistic consideration of

-	all sub-process steps, partly taking place at different locations, from the

-	semi-finished product to the component production.
+The project digitalTPC aims at the comprehensive and holistic consideration of all sub-process steps, partly taking place at different locations, from the semi-finished product to the component production.

-	An essential innovation is the comprehensive consideration in the real and

-	virtual process chain, which enables, among other things, the individualization

-	of the relevant characteristics of material, process and component.
-At present,

-	tolerance limits are used, which multiplicatively link imperfections in every

-	process step along the chain, leading to losses in material and cost efficiency.

-	The concept of real-time-capable digital twins leads to individualized features

-	and an optimized response to varying input variables.
-Thus the optimal value

-	does not have to be regulated multiplicatively in each stage but integratively

-	on the basis of the virtual prognosis only at the end of the chain in the

-	component.
+The essential innovation is the comprehensive consideration of the both real and virtual process chains, which enables the individualization of the relevant characteristics of material, process and component.
+Initially, tolerance limits are used, which multiplicatively link imperfections in every process step along the chain, leading to losses in material and cost efficiency.
+In this project, the proposed fast digital twin leads to individualized features and an optimized response to variable inputs.
+Thus, the optimal values do not have to be regulated multiplicatively in each stage but integratively on the basis of the virtual prognosis only at the end of the chain in the component.

 In first February 2022, the first results in the form of a demonstrator will appear.

 Funding Infos: The project was funded by the Fraunhofer Gesellschaft MAVO-Program.